Treating COVID-19 at home: Care tips for you and others

 - If you'll be tested to determine if you're still contagious, your doctor will let you know when you can be around others based on your test results.
 Most people don't need testing to decide when they can be around others.

-The CDC also recommends that, as the sick person's caregiver, you stay home for 14 days and watch for common signs and symptoms, such as fever, cough or shortness of breath.
+The CDC also recommends that, as the sick person's caregiver, you quarantine for 14 days and watch for common signs and symptoms of COVID-19, such as fever, cough or shortness of breath.
+Other options may include ending quarantine after 10 days if you don't have symptoms and won't get tested or ending quarantine after 7 days if you receive a negative test result on day 5 or later.
+But continue to watch for symptoms for 14 days.

 Coping with caregiving stress